AGProjects/sylkrtc.js/API.md

 Getter property to determine if the message was received encrypted.
 It will be true when it is.

+#### Message.json

+Getter property to determine which contains the parsed content of a filetransfer message.
+If the content can't be parsed, it is empty and
+`jsonError` is set to `true`.

+#### Message.jsonError

+Getter property to indicate if json parsing of the message contents was successfull.
+It can be `true` or `false`.

 ### Statistics

 Object used to gather statistics.